 Boosting Apprenticeships Commencements Wage Subsidy

-At AGA, we provide all the support you need to take on a new employee and to navigate the Australian Government’s wage subsidy, You could save up to 50% off wages – that could be $28,000 over the first 12 months.
-The subsidy doesn’t just cover new apprentices or trainees it can even apply for your employees who’ve commenced in the last two months.
+The Australian Government’s Boosting Apprenticeship Commencements (BAC) wage subsidy has been extended until 30 June 2022.
+You could save up to 50% off wages – that could be $28,000 over the first 12 months.
+The subsidy doesn’t just cover new apprentices or trainees, it can even apply for your employees who’ve commenced in the last two months.
+At AGA, we provide all the support you need to take on a new employee and to navigate the Australian Government’s wage subsidy.

 Is my business eligible?